Luxulicious/SOA/README.md

 ["LockPersistence"], [LockScope], [HideOnChange] etc...

 Events:
-- Add a standard component for event listeners
 - Display events in a graph
 - Provide stack trace for events
 - Provide an easy navigatable way through events
+- Game event listener components will not auto-listen correctly when used with a prefab

 Composite Variables:
 - Make member values be variable only